spec-first/connexion/README.rst

 Swagger JSON
 ------------
-Connexion makes the Swagger specification in JSON format available from ``swagger.json`` in the base path of the API.
+Connexion makes the OpenAPI/Swagger specification in JSON format available from ``swagger.json`` in the base path of the API.

 Swagger UI
 ----------